tds-fdw/tds_fdw/ForeignServerCreation.md

 	* ANSI_PADDING ON
 	* ANSI_NULL_DFLT_ON ON

 Those parameters in summary are comparable to the SQL Server option *ANSI_DEFAULTS*.
-In contrast, *ansi_mode* currently does not activate the following options:
+In contrast, *sqlserver_ansi_mode* currently does not activate the following options:

 	* CURSOR_CLOSE_ON_COMMIT
 	* IMPLICIT_TRANSACTIONS